 - Cooked rice or noodles

 - In a small measuring cup or mixing bowl, combine the soy sauce, beef broth, chili paste, rice wine vinegar, brown sugar and sesame oil and whisk until well combined, then whisk in the cornstarch.
 Set aside.

-- Dab some paper towels with a little vegetable oil (about a teaspoon or so) and rub it all over the inside of your wok to grease.
+- Dab some paper towels with a little vegetable oil (about 1 teaspoon) and rub it all over the inside of your wok to grease.

 - Then add 1.5 tablespoons of vegetable oil to the wok and heat over medium-high heat.
 Add onion, garlic, bell pepper, celery, mushrooms and snow peas.
 Cook, stirring often, for about 3 minutes or until the veggies are just tender-crisp.

 - Give the stir-fry sauce another whisk, then add it, along with the cooked moose meat, to the veggies.
 Cook, stirring often, for about 2 minutes or until the moose meat has heated through and the sauce has reduced/thickened.